Analytical-Hafsah/DatacampProjects/README.md

 ## Project Description.
 Netflix!
 What started in 1997 as a DVD rental service has since exploded into the largest entertainment/media company by market capitalization, boasting over 200 million subscribers as of January 2021.
 Given the large number of movies and series available on the platform.
+For their first order of business, they have been performing some analyses, and they believe that the average duration of movies has been declining.

 In this project, I used data manipulation skills and dive into the entertainment industry.
 I used the knowledge I gained from Introduction to Python and Intermediate Python to solve this real-life dataset.
 I applied everything from lists and loops to pandas and matplotlib.

 ## Project tasks